SiliconLabs/machine_learning_applications/voice/sensory_wakeupword/README.md

 git clone https://github.com/SiliconLabs/machine_learning_applications
 ```

-#### Command line tools: Flashing binaries
+#### Command line tools: Flashing the demo

-If you have an EFR32xG24 Dev Kit or Thunderboard Sense 2 you can run the provided prebuilt binaries, which are located under [`bin/`](bin/).
+If you have an EFR32xG24 Dev Kit or Thunderboard Sense 2 you can run the provided prebuilt binaries, which are located under `bin/`.
 These run with the default `hello_gecko` model.
 For details on this model and other available models, see the section on [#Making changes to the demo](#making-changes-to-the-demo).

 You can program your own device with these using `commander`,